djugei/djugei.github.io/content/how-arch-delta-works.md

     and the user simply not having the previous version in cache.

-To give efficacy feedback the tool outputs bandwidth saved in the end of each run, and provides a "stats" subcommand that calculates statistics by scanning the package cache.
+To give efficacy feedback the tool outputs bandwidth saved in the end of each run, and provides a "stats" sub-command that calculates statistics by scanning the package cache.

 ## Database Deltas